-Pay attention to the external factors when building and maintaining your employer's brand.
+Pay attention to the external factors when building and maintaining your employer's brand, another crucial employer branding strategy.
 Your reaction to different outside factors can be either detrimental or empowering for your brand.
 One of the best examples is how companies are reacting to the current pandemic of COVID-19.

 Companies often consult with all internal and external stakeholders when creating their brand because that way, they can all claim ownership.
 It also helps to keep all the documents and goals on the same course.
 However, you will still need a specific team responsible for your branding strategy that knows how to include everyone.